leonsview/lettercastdiy/README.md

 Transform your newsletters into personalized podcasts delivered via WhatsApp.

-We started building this project with the start of the hackathon completely from scratch.
+Feel free to use this repo as a starting point for your own version.

-try it yourself at: www.lettercast.fyi
+Otherwise, you can try it yourself at: www.lettercast.fyi

 ## Overview

-Lettercast is a modern web application that converts newsletter content into audio format, making it easier to consume information on the go.
+This is a modern web application that converts newsletter content into audio format, making it easier to consume information on the go.
 Get the insights you love, delivered as a weekly AI-powered podcast episode right to your WhatsApp.

 ## Features